 PERFORMANCE SPACES AND THEATRES

-There is also a 1200 sq-ft storage facility at the depot campus which is shared by the carpentry, props and puppetry divisions.
+The Properties Shop has hand prop storage, a sewing room, offices and a scene shop with MIG welder and typical metal and woodworking tools.
+There is also a 1200 sqft storage facility at the depot campus which is shared by the carpentry, props and puppet arts divisions.

 Other Teaching and Student Facilities

 The Graduate Student Design Studio is equipped with individual workstations, plan files, printer, scanner, internet access and growing research and support materials.

 The Undergraduate Studio is equipped with drafting tables, plan files and pin-up boards, model shelves, a Smart Board and audiovisual teaching equipment.